-How long must a Boil Water Advisory be in effect?
+How long must a System Pressure Advisory be in effect?

-An advisory or notice will remain in effect until test samples show the water is safe to drink.
+A System Pressure Advisory or Notice will remain in effect until test samples show the water is safe to drink.
 Testing for bacteria requires 18-24 hours to complete, depending on the type of test used.

 What are total coliform bacteria?